roberts-andy/RetailSynapseHack/Challenge-6.md

 At the end of the challenge you should have a Power BI Desktop file that you can share with your coach.
 Walk through how you connected to data.
 Did you use import, direct query or hybrid mode and why?

+> hint: here is an example of a quick and dirty power bi report: [sample report](./basic_report.pbix)
 ## Resources and Links

 Some Links that may be helpful to you: